marmelab/react-admin/doc/4.0/SelectInput.md

 Note that `translateChoice` is set to `false` when `<SelectInput>` is a child of `<ReferenceInput>`.

-Lastly, use the `options` attribute if you want to override any of Material UI's `<SelectField>` attributes:
+Lastly, use the `options` attribute if you want to override any of MUI's `<SelectField>` attributes:

 {% raw %}
 ```jsx